tislam-mdsol/Copy.Medidata.Classification.RegressionTests/README.md

 All issues for Coder are tracked in [JIRA](https://jira.mdsol.com).
 The Coder development team is 11.
 Our task board is [Team 11 (Coder)](https://jira.mdsol.com/secure/RapidBoard.jspa?rapidView=170).
 The Coder Rave Integration team is 70.
-Our task board is [Team 11 (Coder)](https://jira.mdsol.com/secure/RapidBoard.jspa?rapidView=702).
+Our task board is [Team 70 (Coder - Rave Integration Team)](https://jira.mdsol.com/secure/RapidBoard.jspa?rapidView=702).